clipi/node-vtiger/README.md

 ## Abstract

-Node-vtiger, written in CoffeeScript, is a wrapper of Vtiger REST API in Node.js.
+Node-vtiger, written in CoffeeScript, is a wrapper of Vtiger REST API in Node.js.<br />
-I use it for a robot witch is doing automated task
+I use it for a robot (node) which is doing automated tasks.

 ## Install